USA Today Bestseller

 ‘A captivating story with a twist of romance threaded throughout’ Glynis Peters, author of The Secret Orphan.

 ‘A heart-clenching emotionally evocative debut!’
 Terry Lynn Thomas, author of The Secret Wife.

 ‘A compelling tale of friendship, courage and espionage in a frightening and uncertain world’ Charlotte Betts, author of The Dressmaker’s Secret.

-‘The Girl I Left Behind made me cry and left me wanting more, which to me are signs of a truly wonderful book, one that will stay with me long after I’ve finished reading’ Lana Kortchik, author of The Story of Us.
+‘The Girl I Left Behind made me cry and left me wanting more, which to me are signs of a truly wonderful book, one that will stay with me long after I’ve finished reading’ Lana Kortchik, author of Sisters of War.

 ‘Wonderful story where it has you on the edge of your seat but have the tissues with you!’
 NetGalley Reviewer.